dnly09/squatevaluation/README.md

 ### 2.2 Pretrained weights for model used in pose estimation

     1. Download the file from: https://www.dropbox.com/s/llpxd14is7gyj0z/model.h5
-    2. Make sure this file is in the main directory (where the .py scripts are)
+    2. Make sure this file is in the main directory (where the .py scripts are).

 ### 2.3 Configuring a computer on google cloud (optional)